table of contents

 The roots and rhizomes have been used in traditional herbal medicine for treating various problems: gastrointestinal disorders, such as diarrhoea, dyspepsia, constipation, indigestion, stomach upsets, and appetite loss; oral disease, such as throat and mouth infections; skin complaints, such as chilblains and haemorrhoids.

-Traditionally, the herb’s aromatic roots were dried and used as a flea repellent or placed among clothes to deter moths.
+The herb’s aromatic roots were traditionally dried and used as a flea repellent or placed among clothes to deter moths.

 Because of its high tannin content, some texts recommend that the herb is not used in large quantities.
 It may be safest to avoid during pregnancy or when breastfeeding.

 Wyse Jackson, P. (2013) Ireland’s generous nature: the past and present uses of wild plants in Ireland.
 St. Louis: Missouri Botanical Garden Press.